shreyasminocha/offline-finding/README.md

 > [!WARNING]
 >
 > Little-to-none documentation and testing.
+> Terrible error-handling.
-Proceed at your own risk.
+> Proceed at your own risk.

 ## CLI